mjskier/lrose-docker-scripts/docker-container.md

 If the options you give the command running inside the container direct it to find data from **/data** and to write output to **/output**, you should see the output in **$HOME/mydata** from outside the container once the command is done.

 Also note that volume mapping must be done at the time you **run** a container.
 You can't add volume mapping when you **exec** a command on a running container.
-(TODO check if this is true)

 #### Running X11 programs (such as HawkEye)